ramez17khaled/StatChill/README.md

 - **PLS-DA:** Supervised classification method.
 Provides a PLS-DA plot based on user-selected conditions and columns, along with a CSV and plot of the top 20 metabolites causing differences.
 - **Volcano Plot:** Suitable for a large number of detected features.
 It plots features showing significant differences between two conditions based on p-value and fold change.
 - **Correlation Heatmap:** Studies the correlation between metabolites in two conditions.
 Returns a heatmap and a CSV containing the correlation matrix.
-- **ANOVA:** Analyzes differences between selected conditions and features.
-Returns a CSV with p-values and a TXT file with p-values and f-values for each feature and condition.
+- **sigDiff:** Analyzes differences between selected conditions (two conditions) and features.
+Returns a two PDF (one for lipids and onther for lipids group) with boxplot and a "*" for significant differance.
-- **batchCorrect:** comming Soon!
+- **batchCorrect:** use Limma library in R for batch correction and return the PCA and boxplot for the correction.
+A label column is required.
+- **repartition:** to visualise the repartition of metabolite and group metabolite between conditions.
+Results are shown as heatmaps for each groups and bar and pie plot for metabolites.

 ### 6. Select Column of Interest:

 - Column name of interest in the metadata.

-### 7. Select Label Column (Optional):
+### 7. Select Label Column:

-- Used in the 3D PCA method for plot annotation.
+- Used in the 3D PCA and batchCorrect methods for plot annotation.

 ### 8. Enter Conditions (comma-separated):

-- Conditions of interest in the selected column, separated by commas.
+- Conditions of interest in the selected column, separated by commas (ex: M,C2,...).

 ## Requirements

 1. Python
 https://www.python.org/ftp/python/3.9.5/python-3.9.5-amd64.exe
-2. R
-https://cran.r-project.org/bin/windows/base/
+2. R-4.1.3 (Adapt the path statchill in case of version changing) https://cran.r-project.org/bin/windows/base/